wand88/StarterPack/README.md

 All for: **157kb** *(without Google font and images).*

 In general, this setup, is all you need for 85% of web projects.

-And you **create solid web site, under 500kb**, with awesomely documented, and efficient code.
+Easily **create solid website, under 500kb in total**,  with awesomely documented, and efficient code.

 Start of your custom new web project in few seconds, from ground up, with great setup from large scale projects, to small web projects.
 All with **best practice** mixins, functions, grid, media query breakpoints, and more.